Is the population of interest different to that in registration randomised controlled trials?

 • Are there protocol instructions such as ‘best supportive care’ that may vary significantly by geography?

-• Do the RCT populations meet known requirements of HTA bodies?
+• Do the RCT populations meet the known requirements of HTA bodies?

 Methods to explore potential issues

-In addition, it may be useful to examine if channeling bias has occurred for previously authorised medicines in the disease area of interest and to consider if this may be an issue for the medicine of interest (channeling bias occurs when a newly marketed medicine and an established medicine with similar therapeutic indications are prescribed to different patients according to their prognostic characteristics).
-This has been examined in GetReal case studies in 3 disease areas: anti-coagulant medicines, anti-hypertensive medicines, and anti-diabetic medicines.
+In addition, it may be useful to examine if channeling bias has occurred for previously authorised medicines in the disease area of interest and to consider if this may be an issue for the medicine of interest.
+Channelling bias occurs when a newly marketed medicine and an established medicine with similar therapeutic indications are prescribed to different patients according to their prognostic characteristics.
+This was explored in GetReal case studies in 3 disease areas: anti-coagulant medicines, anti-hypertensive medicines, and anti-diabetic medicines.
 These can be found at the following RWE Navigator pages below:

-It may also be helpful to consider existing health technology assessments in the disease area: see Existing Health Technology Assessments
+It may also be helpful to consider reviewing existing health technology assessments in the disease area: see Existing Health Technology Assessments

 To start to find potential options using RWE to address the challenges you have identified, see